-OAM CATEGORY IDENTIFY THE FACTORS REQUIRED FOR OAM POSSIBLE SOLUTIONS TO THE BARRIERS OPPORTUNITY Are there any external factors that affect the ability to change the behaviour?
-Is it easy to adopt?
+OAM CATEGORY IDENTIFY THE FACTORS REQUIRED FOR OAM OPPORTUNITY Are there any external factors that affect the ability to change the behaviour?
+14 Is it easy to adopt?
 Can the parents keep their children in local school?
-If the children go to school, are they able to support their families after school?
-There is a local school that the children can attend.
+If the children go to school, they able to support their fa after school?
 ABILITY Are they able to do it?
 Do they have the skills or competences to adopt this behaviour?
 Does it align with their values and needs?
-The families are very poor and live hand to mouth.
-Can they afford to send their kids to the school?
-Would they have to pay for uniforms and books?
+The families are very poor at hand to mouth.
+Can they afford to send their to the school?
+Would they ha pay for uniforms and books?
 Do they see education as a priority?
-Is income generating more of a priority?
-Ask the community for ideas about how they could support each other to obtain school books and uniforms.
-Could they start a savings and loans scheme?
+Is income generatin more of a priority?
 MOTIVATION Do they want to do it?
 Will it be viewed positively by their peers?
 Is the change beneficial?
 Do they have the drive to adopt this behaviour?
-The idea of receiving some money is very tempting, as they can then look after the family who stay behind.
-Provide examples of families who were promised payment, but who never received it.
+The idea of receiving some i is very tempting, as they car look after the family who sta behind.